particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Muon has the same 10-pin (2x5) SWD/JTAG debugging connector as the Argon and Boron.

-On the Muon and M SoM, however, SWD is on the same pins as GPIO, so by default once user firmware boots, SWD is no longer available.
+On the Muon and M-SoM, however, SWD is on the same pins as GPIO, so by default once user firmware boots, SWD is no longer available.
 This is the same as Gen 2 (STM32) but different than Gen 3 (nRF52840).
 Building a Debug build in Particle Workbench allows SWD to be used while user firmware is running, but you cannot use A4, A6, or D27 as GPIO when SWD is enabled in user firmware.

 SWO (Serial Wire Output) is not supported on the RTL8722DM.